Platform-OS/pos-module-core/README.md

 %}
 ```

-Or another real world example can be to subscribe the user to a newsletter by calling an API of a 3rd party service.
-In this case your `hook_user_create.liquid` file would look like this:
+Or another real-world example can be to subscribe the user to a newsletter by calling an API of a 3rd party service.
+In this case, your `hook_user_create.liquid` file would look like this:

 ```
 {% if params.hook_params.subscribe %}